 You have choices when returning your ballot.
 You can return your vote-by-mail ballot by:

 - Mailing it prior to Election Day.
-The ballot must be postmarked on or before Election Day and received within three days of the election.
+The ballot must be postmarked on or before Election Day and received within 7 days of the election.
+(Election Code 3020)

 - Delivering it to any of the ballot drop off locations.

 - Dropping it off at any polling place within the county on Election Day.

 A remote accessible vote-by-mail ballot is available upon request, please email firstname.lastname@example.org for details.

 You can confirm if our office has issued or received your ballot by using our My Voting Information tool.

 Damaged Or Lost Ballots